Benton County Towns Ignored By Early Maps By J. Dickson Black

 The first time there was a town listed in Benton County was in 1842 on Jeremiah Greenleaf's map of Arkansas.
 He listed Bentonville.

 This map is from 1845.
 The only readable towns are Bentonville and Osage Spring.

-In this 1856 Arkansas maps there were still only a few towns listed on this map: Bentonville, Mayville, Osage Mills, Robinson, Double Springs
+On this 1856 Arkansas map there were still only a few towns listed: Bentonville, Mayville, Osage Mills, Robinson, Double Springs

 By the time this map was printed in 1883.
 It showed the communities of Bentonville, Rogers, Avoca, Maysville, Pea Ridge, Bloomfield, Double Springs, Rogers, Cross Hollows, Lowell, Hico and Hickory or Bloomington.